mossmatters/KewHybSeqWorkshop/Phylogenomics.md

 To run the script:

+The workshop organizers forgot to install one python package, so run this first:

+`conda install -y matplotlib`

-`python /path/to/workshop_files/phypartspiecharts.py astral.collapsed.lpp.tre phyparts33 258`
+`python ~/species_tree_analysis/phypartspiecharts.py astral.lpp.rerooted.tre phyparts33 100`

-This will generate a file `out.svg` which you can view using `eog` in the VNC Viewer Terminal:
+This will generate a file `pies.svg` which you can view using `eog` in the VNC Viewer Terminal:

-`eog out.svg`
+`eog pies.svg`

+#### Questions

+* What portions of the tree have a lot of concordance?

+* Does the conflict seem to be constricted to the tips of the tree?

+* Are there any nodes with a significant minority bipartition (green)?

 #### Exercise

 Our run of Phyparts used the collapsed You can also run phyparts with the collapsed gene trees, meaning it is summarizing gene tree bipartitions with at least 33% bootstrap support.
 How would it be different if only *strongly* supported branches were included in the phyparts analysis? **Repeat the phyparts  analysis using the `-s` flag to increase the support level (e.g. `-s 0.7`).** Be sure to use a different name for the `-o` flag as well.
+Finally, re-run `phypartspiecharts.py`.
 How do the results compare to the initial phyparts analysis?

 ## Further Reading